 We do not believe that any of our current or planned products are subject to regulation by the United States Food and Drug Administration (the "FDA") and other regulatory authorities worldwide.
-Changes in the level of regulation, including an increase in regulatory requirements, could subject us to regulatory approvals and delays in launching our products.
+However, our business could be adversely affected by any increased regulation of our customers.
+Changes in the level of regulation, including an increase in regulatory requirements, could subject us to regulatory approvals and delays in launching our products or result in a decrease in demand for our products.
 Modifying our products to comply with changes in regulations or regulatory guidance could require us to incur substantial costs.
 Further, changing regulatory requirements may render our products obsolete or make new products or product enhancements more costly or time consuming than we currently anticipate.
 Failure by us or our customers to comply with applicable regulations could result in increased regulatory scrutiny and enforcement.
 If our products fail to comply with government regulations or guidelines, we could incur significant liability or be forced to cease offering our applicable products or services.